-An attorney by training, in the area of high-profile crisis communications matters, Jim is considered one of the nation’s foremost experts.
-In addition to sports-related issues, Jim has consulted on numerous legal disputes, including the some of the largest product liability, intellectual property, antitrust and employment cases in history.
-He has also worked on numerous matters in the U.S. and globally involving government investigations, insider trading and financial fraud, sexual harassment, product recalls, accidents and workplace violence.
+In the area of high-profile crisis communications matters, Jim is considered one of the nation’s foremost experts.
+He has worked on NCAA investigations, crisis issues in the horse racing industry, as well as numerous legal disputes, including the some of the largest product liability, intellectual property, antitrust and employment cases in history.
+He has also worked on matters in the U.S. and globally involving government investigations, insider trading and financial fraud, sexual harassment, product recalls, accidents and workplace violence.

-Chambers & Partners, the prestigious international directory, recently named Jim one of the top communications professionals in the United States, calling him a “powerhouse” who “thinks on a different level than most PRs,” bringing a “double barrel of legal and PR experience” to his work.
+Chambers & Partners, the prestigious international directory, has named Jim one of the top communications professionals in the United States for three years running, calling him a “powerhouse” who “thinks on a different level than most PRs,” bringing a “double barrel of legal and PR experience” to his work.
 PR News also recently named Jim to its list of 50 Game Changers of PR for his work as a “trailblazer” in litigation communications.

 Jim’s experience includes working for Native Americans in the largest class action lawsuit ever filed against the United States government; representing a New Jersey grandmother in the largest single-family Holocaust restitution claim in history; and working with a minority-owned bank that was unfairly targeted with mortgage fraud allegations by the New York District Attorney.
 He has also worked on the Jonathan Pollard spy case, Leo Kirch’s long battle against Deutsche Bank over the destruction of Germany’s largest media empire, the Screen Actors Guild (SAG) strike against the commercial advertising industry, and for Consumer Reports in two high-profile defamation cases: the Suzuki Samurai rollover case, and a product disparagement lawsuit brought by The Sharper Image Corporation over the Ionic Breeze air cleaner.

-Jim’s latest book, Chief Crisis Officer: Structure and Leadership for Effective Communications Response (ABA Publishing), was released in 2017 and has been positively features in the Harvard Business Review, Fortune and Entrepreneur magazine, among others.
+Jim’s latest book, Chief Crisis Officer: Structure and Leadership for Effective Communications Response (ABA Publishing), was released in an updated paperback edition in 2019.
+Chief Crisis Officer has been positively featured in the Harvard Business Review, Fortune and Entrepreneur magazine, among others.
 His first book, In The Court of Public Opinion, is widely considered the most influential book in the litigation communications field.
 Now in its second edition, In The Court Of Public Opinion is a groundbreaking look at the use of communications and public opinion strategies during lawsuits.
-Financial Times, called In The Court of Public Opinion “… the perfect handbook for this age…” The book was also positively featured in publications including The Boston Herald, The New York Law Journal, American Lawyer, Law Society Gazette, The Washington Post, The Holmes Report, PR Week and O’Dwyer’s PR Newsletter.
+Financial Times called In The Court of Public Opinion “… the perfect handbook for this age…” The book was also positively featured in publications including The Boston Herald, The New York Law Journal, American Lawyer, Law Society Gazette, The Washington Post, The Holmes Report, PR Week and O’Dwyer’s PR Newsletter.

-Jim holds a B.A. in Political Science and English Literature and Rhetoric from Binghamton University, and studied Law at Fordham University in New York and Stetson University in St. Petersburg, Florida (J.D.).
+Jim has studied at Marist College and holds a B.A. in Political Science and English Literature and Rhetoric from Binghamton University.
+He studied Law at Fordham University in New York and Stetson University in St. Petersburg, Florida (J.D.).
 He is admitted to practice Law in New York and Florida, and is a member of the New York City and New York State Bar Associations.
 Jim’s articles and other writing have appeared in USA Today, The New York Times, Forbes, The National Law Journal, the New York Law Journal, Law Practice Management, PR Week and numerous other publications.